 Soft plastic baits are some of the most effective lures for catching bass and other gamefish, and they’re among the most popular baits used by anglers.
 But to maximize the value of a soft plastic lure, you must rig it in the most suitable manner for the conditions.

 There are a number of different ways to do so, but we’re going to talk about rigging your lures Carolina-style today.
 Anglers have been using Carolina rigs for decades, and they remain one of the most effective ways to present a plastic bait.
+Though they may not be the best rig to start out with for beginner bass fishermen.

 We’ll talk about what a Carolina rig is, what you’ll need to fish with one, how to tie on one the end of your line, and the best times and places for using them.
 We’ll even explain a few helpful tips and tricks that should help you become a Carolina-rig-fishing master.